DATA PROTECTION PRIVACY NOTICE FOR PATIENTS & JOB APPLICANT PRIVACY NOTICE

 This Privacy Notice applies to the personal data of our patients and the data you have given us about your carers/family members.

 Risk stratification data tools are increasingly being used in the NHS to help determine a person’s risk of suffering a condition, preventing an unplanned or (re)admission and identifying a need for preventive intervention.
 Information about you is collected from several sources including NHS Trusts and from this GP Practice.
-A risk score is then arrived at through an analysis of your de-identified information is only provided back to your GP as data controller in an identifiable form.
-Risk stratification enables your GP to focus on preventing ill health and not just the treatment of sickness.
-If necessary, your GP may be able to offer you additional services.
-Please note that you have the right to opt out of your data being used in this way.
+The identifying parts of your data are removed, analysis of your data is undertaken, and a risk score is then determined.
+This is then provided back to your GP as data controller in an identifiable form.
+Risk stratification enables your GP to focus on initiatives for preventing ill health and not just the treatment of sickness, so being far more proactive in an ever-changing health climate.
+As a result of risk stratification, your GP may be able to offer you additional services.
+Please note that you have the right to opt-out of your data being used in this way in most circumstances; please see appendix A for further information and contact the practice if you wish to discuss opt-out preferences.

-The Practice will use like to use your name, contact details and email address to inform you of NHS services, or provide inform about your health/information to manage your healthcare or information about the management of the NHS service.
-There may be occasions were authorised research facilities would like you to take part in research in regard to your particular health issues, to try improve your health, your contact details may be used to invite you to receive further information about such research opportunities.
+The Practice would like to use your name, contact details, and email address to inform you of NHS services, or provide inform about your health/information to manage your healthcare or information about the management of the NHS service.
+There may be occasions where authorised research facilities would like you to take part in research in regard to your particular health issues, to try and improve your health.
+Your contact details may be used to invite you to receive further information about such research opportunities, but you must give your explicit consent to receive messages for research purposes.

-The Practice is dedicated to ensuring that the principles and duties of safeguarding adults and children are holistically, consistently and conscientiously applied with the well being of all at the heart of what we do.
+The Practice is dedicated to ensuring that the principles and duties of safeguarding adults and children are holistically, consistently, and conscientiously applied with the wellbeing of all patients at the heart of what we do.

 Categories of personal data